-More detailed ecological studies, based for example on long-term surveys of sites and analyses of life-history traits under laboratory conditions (e.g., Chapuis et al., 2007) would facilitate our understanding of species interactions and the transmission of F. hepatica (Sabourin et al. 2018).
+More detailed ecological studies, based on long-term surveys of sites and analyses of life-history traits under laboratory conditions (e.g., Chapuis et al., 2007) would facilitate our understanding of species interactions and the transmission of F. hepatica (Sabourin et al. 2018).
 For example, G. schirazensis seems to be spreading very efficiently and genetic studies suggest that this is mainly due to one genetic clone (Lounnas et al. 2018).
 Studying the competitive and transmissive abilities of this clone, compared to both other G. schirazensis and other Galba species would be worthwhile.

+Data and code accessibility

+Xml files for phylogenetic analyses are available from the Zenodo repository (https://zenodo.org/record/3473937#.XZiPcC0ryTd).

 Acknowledgments

 We would like to express our gratitude to Nicolás Bonel for useful comments on earlier drafts of the manuscript and Harry G. Lee for advice and assistance on the taxonomy.
-We thank Jimena Guerrero, Björn Stelbrink and Thomas Wilke for suggestions on phylogenetic analyses.
+We thank Jimena Guerrero, Björn Stelbrink and Thomas Wilke for suggestions on phylogenetic analyses and for Graham R. Jones, Patricio Maturana Russel and Remco R. Bouckaert for assistance in running STACEY and Multi-threaded nested sampling.
+We thank the reviewers Pável Matos-Maraví and Christelle Fraïsse and the recommender from PCI in Evolutionary Biology Fabien Condamine for their thoughtful comments and suggestions.
 Fellowships granted by Erasmus Mundus PRECIOSA and Méditerranée Infection supported research stays of PA at the Institute de Recherche pour le Développement, MIVEGEC (Montpellier, France).
 AV was supported by a grant from IRD (BEST) and ML by a doctoral fellowship from University of Montpellier and a post-doctoral grant from Labex CeMeb.
-This study was financially supported by IRD, CNRS and ECOS-SUD (A16B02).
+This study was financially supported by IRD, CNRS, ECOS-SUD (A16B02) and Malacological Society of London.

+Conflict of interest disclosure

+The authors of this preprint declare that they have no financial conflict of interest with the content of this article.
+Philippe Jarne is one of the PCI Evolutionary Biology recommenders.

 References